-Conservation Sudbury The Nickel District Conservation Authority (NDCA) is responsible for regulating development and site alteration on lands adjacent to the shoreline of lakes, rivers and streams impacted by flooding or erosion hazards across the majority of the City of Greater Sudbury.
-The Ontario Ministry of Natural Resources and Forestry (MNRF) is responsible for areas outside of Conservation Sudburythe NDCA's jurisdiction.
-Conservation SudburyThe NDCA and MNRF's areas of jurisdiction are shown on Schedule 6, Hazard Lands.
-Applicants are encouraged to consult with Conservation Sudbury the NDCA or MNRF, as appropriate.
+The Nickel District Conservation Authority (NDCA) is responsible for regulating development and site alteration on lands adjacent to the shoreline of lakes, rivers and streams impacted by flooding or erosion hazards across the majority of the City of Greater Sudbury.
+The Ontario Ministry of Natural Resources and Forestry (MNRF) is responsible for areas outside of the NDCA's jurisdiction.
+The NDCA and MNRF's areas of jurisdiction are shown on Schedule 6, Hazard Lands.
+Applicants are encouraged to consult with the NDCA or MNRF, as appropriate.

-Conservation Sudbury The NDCA prepared mapping showing lands that are subject to flooding hazards for those areas that it is responsible for within the City of Greater Sudbury.
+The NDCA prepared mapping showing lands that are subject to flooding hazards for those areas that it is responsible for within the City of Greater Sudbury.
 These Flood Plain areas are illustrated on Schedule 6, Hazard Lands.
-It should be noted that the Flood Plain boundaries shown are based on Conservation Sudbury NDCA mapping and represent a good approximation of the Flood Plain areas.
-However, to determine exact boundaries of lands affected by flooding or erosion hazards, plus any adjacent lands that may be subject to additional hazards and development controls, the Conservation Sudbury NDCA or MNRF should be consulted.
+It should be noted that the Flood Plain boundaries shown are based on NDCA mapping and represent a good approximation of the Flood Plain areas.
+However, to determine exact boundaries of lands affected by flooding or erosion hazards, plus any adjacent lands that may be subject to additional hazards and development controls, the NDCA or MNRF should be consulted.

 It is also recognized that there are large parts of the City for which Flood Plain mapping is not available.
-Should Conservation Sudbury the NDCA or MNRF complete Flood Plain mapping for these areas, this information will be added through an amendment to the Official Plan.
-Final decisions on matters related to lands affected by flooding or erosion hazards, and adjacent lands, are subject to Conservation Sudbury-NDCA or MNRF approval.
+Should the NDCA or MNRF complete Flood Plain mapping for these areas, this information will be added through an amendment to the Official Plan.
+Final decisions on matters related to lands affected by flooding or erosion hazards, and adjacent lands, are subject to NDCA or MNRF approval.
 Development will not be permitted where there is an unacceptable risk to public health or safety or of property damage.